Puppetry: Southeast Asia

 The Indonesian wayang theater was influenced by Indian traditions.
 Some scholars trace the origin of puppets to India 4000 years ago, where the main character in Sanskrit plays was known as Sutradhara, "the holder of strings".
 Wayang is a strong tradition of puppetry native to Indonesia, especially in Java and Bali.
 In Java, wayang kulit, an elaborate form of shadow puppetry, is very popular.
 Javanese rod puppets have a long history and are used to tell fables from Javanese history.
 Another popular puppetry form in Indonesia is wayang golek.

 Thailand has hun krabok, a popular form of rod puppet theatre.

 Vietnam developed the art form of water puppetry, unique to that country.
 The puppets are built out of wood and the shows are performed in a waist-high pool.
 A large rod under the water is used by puppeteers to support and control the puppets, creating the appearance of the puppets moving over water.
-The origin of this form of puppetry dates back seven hundred years when the rice fields would flood and the villagers would entertain each other.
+The origin of this form of puppetry dates back 700 years when the rice fields would flood and the villagers would entertain each other.
 Puppet show competitions between Vietnamese villages eventually led to the creation of secretive and exclusive puppet societies.

 The Philippines first developed its art of puppetry during the Spanish colonial period.
 The oldest known Filipino puppetry is the carrillo, also known as kikimut, titire, and potei.
 It was first recorded in 1879.
 It involves small carts used in puppet plays with figures made of cardboard utilized for shadow plays.
 In the late 1800s, another Filipino puppetry developed.
-Higantes are giant papier-mâché puppets, numbering more than a hundred, paraded through town during the Higantes Festival.
-These puppets are made as a devotion to San Clemente and as a mockery against colonial-era land owners who discriminated Filipinos.
+Higantes are giant papier-mâché puppets paraded through town during the Higantes Festival.
+These puppets are made as a devotion to San Clemente and as a mockery against colonial-era land owners who discriminated against Filipinos.
 Various traditions are connected with the higantes.
 Since the 20th century, multiple puppet arts have developed in the Philippines.
 A notable Filipino puppeteer is Amelia Lapeña Bonifacio.

 In Burma, today called Myanmar, an elaborate form of puppet shows, called Yoke thé, evolved, based on royal patronage.
 The probable date of the origin of Burmese marionettes is given as around 1780, during the reign of King Singu Min, and their introduction is credited to the Minister of Royal Entertainment, U Thaw.
 From their inception, marionettes enjoyed great popularity in the courts of the Konbaung dynasty.
 Little has changed since the creation of the art by U Thaw, and the set of characters developed by him is still in use today.